 Although some may feel they are too old or out of shape to dance, age and initial level of activity is no barrier to starting dance.
 Recent research presented by the American Heart Association Association’s Epidemiology/Lifestyle 2016 Scientific Sessions showed that older, more sedentary individuals were able to make big improvements to their exercise through dance.
 To take advantage of the benefits of dance, the men out their may want to check out these Mens Dance Shoes before you get moving on the dance floor.

 Dance benefits extend beyond physical health and into the mental health sphere as well.
 Ever wonder how professional dancers can spin without getting dizzy and remember all that choreography?
 Two recent studies, found that doing aerobic training that incorporates some type of dance at least once a week can help anyone maximize their brain function.
 Even if you are a non-professional dancer, dancing aerobically once a week can help you reap positive mental health benefits.
-Also, the New England Journal of Medicine suggests that shaking your bones on a regular basis is linked with a 76 percent reduction in dementia risk when you are older — roughly the same benefit of lowered risk as reading, playing board games, and playing musical instruments.
+Also, the New England Journal of Medicine suggests that shaking your bones on a regular basis is linked with a 76 percent reduction in dementia risk when you are older – roughly the same benefit of lowered risk as reading, playing board games and playing musical instruments.
+People who suffer from mental health issues need an output for their own wellbeing, combining two treatments can be of benefit to them, they may look towards marijuana assisted by a medical professional to help them during times of extreme stress or anxiety.
+The purple lotus strain may be something that could be looked at by them and their doctor, you will need to discuss this with a doctor first and see how you could potentially use the two together for your harmony.

 If you need extra inspiration to get you started dancing, the Greater Hartford region is rich in dance experiences that everyone can enjoy.
 The region hosts dance artists, organizations, workshops, and venues where you can see watch and participate in dance.